micahcowan/bobbin/README.md

 ### Simple boot-up

-Once it has built successfully, try:
+Once it has built and successfully, try:

 ```
-$ ./bobbin -m iie
+$ bobbin
 ```

 (To exit, type Control-C twice in a row, which will bring up a command interface, then type `q` followed by the Enter key.)